sg-wireless/pymakr-vsc/README.md

 More info and documentation can be found on https://docs.pycom.io/

+## Dependencies
+- NodeJS installed on the system.

 ## Usage

 The terminal will open by default after the package is installed.
 Use the 'Pymakr > Global settings' or 'Pymakr > Project settings' command to setup your connection.
 After changing the settings, use the 'Connect' command to connect using the new settings.